The Philadelphia sports scene is already overcrowded. But here's one more thing.

 #87 - Donald Brashear gooned his way into our hearts for four seasons with the Flyers.
 And no Flyer will probably ever wear this number again, because Brashear would beat them to a bloody pulp for intruding.

 #86 - Joel Farabee made the switch to this number for the 2020-21 season, becoming the first Flyer to wear it.
-For whatever reason, it looks to have done wonders for his game.
-He figures to have a good run.
+Hopefully he has a good run with it.

 #81 - When Carsen Twarynski first wore this number, he became the initial Flyer to do so.
 Woo.
 Until someone else takes it, he wins here by default.